RarePosts : Learn Rare Perspectives

 Subscribe FREE to be part of the political process.

 Recently more than a dozen Democratic Representatives among them Alexandria Ocasio Cortez visited two Texas border detention centers, one in El Paso, and the other one located in Clint.
 What followed the tour was a tirade of ridiculous allegations on Twitter.
-AOC claimed that she saw detainees’ drinking water from a toilet and further claimed she had felt unsafe from the detention center officers who were laughing and ridiculing members of Congress.

 The sordid saga unfolding slowly in the aftermath of the Jeffrey Epstein arrest should not surprise anyone, however shocking its details are.
 This is was a media firestorm just waiting to happen, since at least 2008.

 Traditional banks borrow money and fail when they can’t repay.
 The result, as the Great Recession showed, is potential economic devastation requiring massive taxpayer bailouts.

 Blink, and you could pass through Europe’s smaller nations without realising.
 Take Luxembourg, which can be crossed by car in just over an hour at its widest point.
 Before you know it, you’ve popped out into the surrounding countries of France, Germany or Belgium, with only the eagle-eyed spying the border sign and the striped…

 Aside from its famed collection of vibrant coral and fish, the Great Barrier Reef is home to some of the country’s most memorable dining experiences.

 Once you dig below the surface you’ll find it’s easy to plan your trip to the Aussie Outback.
 Click purchase on that Akubra and read this handy guide.

 Find out more about New Zealand weather patterns and learn more about typical temperatures for seasons.
 Find out what to wear for each climate.